Anisotropic optical conductivities of Model Topological nodal-line Semimetals: Theoretical Background

-We now employ these results in the following section to carry out our numerical calculations for the longitudinal optical conductivity.
+The expressions for the conductivity $\sigma_{xx} (\Omega)$ and $\sigma_{yy} (\Omega)$ are symmetric.
+Thus, we employ Eq.\ (\ref{numerics3}) and \ (\ref{numerics5}) in the following section to carry out our numerical calculations for the longitudinal optical conductivity.
 These results exhibit the anisotropy of this NLSM system and demonstrate their dependence on the parameter $\alpha$ and the chemical potential $\mu$ as the frequency is varied.